randylubin/blog-randylubin/_drafts/2022-recap.md

 #### Talks and more

-I gave a handful of talks and workshops throughout 2022 and I've enjoyed honing my "Why Foresight Games?" pitch and seeing what resonates with different audiences.
+I gave a handful of talks and workshops throughout 2022 (e.g. for California 100 and SOIF) and I've enjoyed honing my "Why Foresight Games?" pitch and seeing what resonates with different audiences.
 I was also interviewed on the [Amble Podcast](https://amble.studio/episode-11-foresight-games-with-randy-lubin/) where we had a lovely conversation about applications for foresight games.

 #### Launching the Foresight Games Community